The greatest bonfire celebrations on Earth in Lewes the Bonfire capital of the world

 Upload your Lewes photos here and we'll publish the best of them and give you a mention if you want one.

-Here are some of the Bonfire photos and Lewes Bonfire posts we've had in already.
+Here are some of the Lewes Bonfire photos and Lewes Bonfire posts we've had in already.

-Use the Lewes forum to discuss Lewes issues like Lewes people, parking, bonfire, Lewes house prices, local events, restaurants, football, Harveys, community, living in Lewes, council decisions etc. Vote for your local.
+Use the Lewes forum to discuss Lewes issues like life in Lewes, parking, bonfire, Lewes house prices, local events, restaurants, football, Harveys, community, living in Lewes, council decisions etc. Vote for your local.

 Find yourself jobs in Lewes online here, buy a Book about Lewes.
 Check out What's on like music, theatre, comedy, arts and classes, in Lewes in the events calendar, find a local business in the business finder, view the Lewes map, follow some Lewes links or view the photos of Lewes people in the Gallery.